brizzbane/surgetrader/README-telegram.md

 * [Crypto Signals Hub](https://t.me/joinchat/AAAAAE5kofiekf82MMAcFQ) provides free signals.

-## How to find Telegram channels to trade with?

 * [Coindetect](http://coindetect.org/top100) locates some of them.
+*
-* Googling and reading through Bitcointalk and Quora threads yielded some good ones
+* Googling and reading through Bitcointalk and Quora threads yielded some good ones.

-The bot can be extended with parsers for any number of Telegram channels.
+*  [SmartOptions](http://smartoptions.io) lists some good ones that are mainly paid.

 ## How to contact you